The Impact of Weight-Loss on the Management of Chronic Pain

 Living an overall healthier lifestyle with an emphasis on adequate sleep, exercise, and nutrition can result in healthy weight loss in overweight patients.
 In patients also suffering from chronic pain conditions, this can contribute to the alleviation of some of their pain symptoms and improve their overall quality of life.

-Author: Camden Rowe
+Written By: Camden Rowe